Dolly Parton: Carl Dean

-Dean, who is retired from running an asphalt road-paving business in Nashville, has always shunned publicity and rarely accompanies his wife to any events.
-Parton has jokingly said he has only seen her perform once.
-She also has said in interviews that, although it appears they spend little time together, it is simply that nobody sees him publicly.
-She has commented on Dean's romantic side, saying that he does spontaneous things to surprise her and sometimes even writes poems for her.
-In 2011, Parton said, "We're really very proud of our marriage.
+Dean, who ran an asphalt road and driveway-paving business in Nashville for decades, always shunned publicity and rarely accompanied his wife to public events.
+According to Parton, he only saw her perform once.
+However, she would also state in interviews that even though it appeared they spent little time together, it was because nobody saw him publicly.
+Dean would often visit Dollywood by himself and tour the park unrecognized.

+Parton has commented on Dean's romantic side, saying that he did spontaneous things to surprise her and sometimes even wrote poems for her.
+In 2011, she said, "We're really very proud of our marriage.
 It's the first for both of us.
 And the last."

-On May 6, 2016, Parton announced that she and her husband would renew their vows in honor of their 50th wedding anniversary later in the month.
+On May 6, 2016, Parton announced that she and Dean would renew their vows in honor of their 50th wedding anniversary later in the month.

+Dean and Parton moved into their current home on 75 acres in Brentwood, Tennessee in 1972.
+However, they retained ownership of their prior home in Antioch, Tennessee for several years.
+Since the 2010s, many clickbait articles and videos claim Dean and Parton purchased their current home in Brentwood in 1999.
+This is not correct.
+Parton's uncle, Dot Watson, and Dean constructed the entire home in 1970 and 1971.
+Parton's brothers Denver and Randy also worked on the structure.
+Several years later, they added a guesthouse to the property.
+Dean and Parton lived at their home together for over 52 years until Dean's death.

-Parton and Dean helped raise several of Parton's younger siblings in Nashville, leading her nieces and nephews to refer to them as "Uncle Peepaw" and "Aunt Granny"; the latter a moniker that later lent its name to one of Parton's Dollywood restaurants.
-Parton is the godmother of singer-songwriter and actress Miley Cyrus.
+While Parton and Dean never had children, they helped raise several of her younger siblings in Nashville, leading her nieces and nephews (and great nieces and nephews as well) to refer to them as "Uncle Peepaw" and "Aunt Granny"; the latter a moniker that later lent its name to one of Parton's Dollywood restaurants.
+Parton is also the godmother of singer-songwriter and actress Miley Cyrus.

+On March 3, 2025, Parton announced on her social media that Dean had died in Nashville at the age of 82.
+They were married just two months short of 59 years.